-Shaheen, Pappas Introduce Legislation to Launch Nationwide Adverse Childhood Experiences Response Team (ACERT) Programs Piloted in New HampshireOctober 29, 2019
+Shaheen, Pappas Introduce Legislation to Launch Nationwide Adverse Childhood Experiences Response Team (ACERT) Programs Piloted in New HampshireJune 02, 2021

-Bill is a companion to a portion of Shaheen’s ‘Turn the Tide Act’, which allows local governments and community-based organizations to apply for grants to address adverse childhood experiences associated with exposure to trauma.
+**Bill allows local governments and community-based organizations to apply for grants to address adverse childhood experiences associated with exposure to trauma**

-WASHINGTON, DC - Senator Jeanne Shaheen and Congressman Chris Pappas have introduced Senate and House versions of the National ACERT Grant Program Authorization Act, which would establish a federal grant program to provide resources for law enforcement and first responders to connect with local child specialists and professionals to intervene and mitigate the impacts of childhood trauma.
+(Washington, DC) – U.S. Senator Jeanne Shaheen (D-NH) and Congressman Chris Pappas (NH-01) have introduced Senate and House versions of the National ACERT Grant Program Authorization Act, which would provide federal resources for communities to address adverse childhood experiences associated with exposure to trauma.
+By helping to establish programs that allow law enforcement and first responders to connect with local child specialists and professionals, resources from the legislation would facilitate early intervention to help mitigate the impacts of childhood trauma.

-ACEs, or Adverse Childhood Experiences, are events in a child’s life which have a heavy impact on their future wellbeing, success in life, and risk of violence.
-This legislation would allow for the creation of ACE Response Teams (ACERTs) which would deploy as soon as the scene has been cleared to provide services and care to children who have experienced trauma.
+ACEs, or Adverse Childhood Experiences, are events in a child’s life which have a heavy impact on their future wellbeing, success in life and risk of violence.
+This legislation would allow for the creation of ACE Response Teams (ACERTs) which would provide services and care to children who have experienced trauma.

-The legislation is a companion to a portion of Senator Shaheen’s ‘Turn the Tide Act’, which would create new programs and increase spending on existing grants to fight addiction.
-The legislation authorizes $10 million a year for three years for DOJ & HHS to establish a national ACERT program, modeled on the pilots here in New Hampshire.
+The legislation authorizes $10 million a year for four years for the Department of Justice (DOJ) & Department of Health and Human Services (HHS) to establish a national ACERT program, modeled on the pilots here in New Hampshire.
 That Senate proposal would provide $20 million for DOJ & HHS to establish a national ACERT program, modeled on the pilots here in New Hampshire.

 Next Article Previous Article